NEFSC/READ-PSB-PACM/README.md

 ## About

 This repo contains the source code for the North American Right Whale mapping application.
-The goal is replicate an existing application that was built using Shiny for R: [https://leviathan.ocean.dal.ca/rw_pam_map/]() (password: `narw123`).
+The goal is replicate an existing application that was built using Shiny for R: [https://leviathan.ocean.dal.ca/rw_pam_map/]().

 ## Data Processing